 Our named executive officers are eligible to receive annual incentive compensation based on the satisfaction of individual and corporate performance objectives established by the Board.
 Each named executive officer has a target annual incentive opportunity, calculated as a percentage of annual base salary, and may earn more or less than the target amount based on our company's and his or her individual performance.
-For 2022 and 2021, the target annual incentive opportunities as a percentage of base salary for our named executive officers were 50% for Mr. Hoang, 40% for Mr. Kim and Dr. Vera and 35% for Dr. Koneru.
+For 2023 and 2022, the target annual incentive opportunities as a percentage of base salary for our named executive officers were 50% for Mr. Hoang, 40% for Dr. Vera, 35% for Dr. Koneru and 35% Loiacono.
 The amounts of any annual incentives earned are determined after the end of the year, based on the achievement of the designated corporate and individual performance objectives, and may be paid in cash or equity-based awards.

-For 2022 and 2021, annual incentives were earned based on the Compensation Committee's assessment of each executive's performance.
-The amounts of such annual incentives, which are set forth in the "Summary Compensation Table" above, were recommended by the Compensation Committee and approved by the Board in February 2023 and March 2022 based on each executive's and our corporate performance in 2022 and 2021, respectively.
-The Board determined that our percentage attainment of our corporate goals for 2022 was 95% and for 2021 it was 91% and approved individual performance payouts for each named executive officer for each such year.
-The annual incentives paid to the named executive officers for 2022 performance are included in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table above.
+For 2023 and 2022, annual incentives were earned based on the Compensation Committee's assessment of each executive's performance.
+The amounts of such annual incentives, which are set forth in the "Summary Compensation Table" above, were recommended by the Compensation Committee and approved by the Board in February 2023 and March 2022 based on each executive's and our corporate performance in 2023 and 2022, respectively.
+The annual incentives paid to the named executive officers for 2023 performance are included in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table above.